rocktimsaikia/rot13-cipher/readme.md

 # rot13-cipher ![build](https://travis-ci.com/RocktimSaikia/rot13-cipher.svg?branch=master)

 >  [`ROT13`](https://en.wikipedia.org/wiki/ROT13) substitution cipher for Node.js.
-Example: `foobar` → `sbbone`
+Example: `foobar` → `sbbone`<br>

 ROT13 is its own [inverse](https://en.wikipedia.org/wiki/Inverse_function).
-Meaning, to undo `ROT13`, the same algorithm is applied, so the same action can be used for encoding and decoding.
+Meaning, to undo `ROT13`, the same algorithm is applied, so the same action can be used for encoding and decoding.<br>
+This cypher is generally used in online forums as a means of hiding spoilers, punchlines, puzzle solutions, and offensive materials from the casual glance.

 ## Install
 ```bash